 Make sure to swing by ExercisesforInjuries.com, enter in your injury and pain, there’s a good chance that I have an article, a video, or an interview that will help you overcome your injury or pain.

 Secondly, if you are watching this on YouTube, head up above and hit subscribe.
-What that would do is every couple of days you will get a video like this where I talk about overcoming injury or pain.
+Every couple of days you will receive a video like this where I talk about overcoming injury or pain.

 Lastly, head down below and leave me a question or a comment.